1.0 Introduction

 Click BACK TO SERVICES to navigate back.

-Total number of vulnerable accounts.
+Total number of Vulnerable accounts.
 Click the accounts count to navigate to the accounts list.

-Total number of vulnerable regions.
+Total number of Vulnerable regions.
 Click the regions count to navigate to the regions list.

-Total number of vulnerable services.
+Total number of Vulnerable services.
 Click the services count to navigate to the list view.

-8.0 PQC Central – Azure Connection
+6.0 PQC Central – Azure Connection

 Select your Azure connection from the CLOUD section of the connection switcher drop down to view its associated PQC data.
 The dashboard will then display the consolidated PQC readiness information for the selected connection.

-Figure 13: Access the Azure PQC overview
+Figure 19: Access the Azure PQC overview

 The Azure PQC overview page provides a summary of PQC-vulnerable and PQC-safe keys and services within the selected Azure connection, as detailed in the following sections:

-8.1 Post Quantum Readiness – Azure Connection
+6.1 Post Quantum Readiness – Azure Connection

 This section provides a summary of all vulnerability parameters for the selected Azure connection and displays the counts for the following: